preston group

 We are in Preston Center shopping center.
 From Highway 75 (Central Expressway), exit Northwest Highway and head west to Preston Road.
 Westchester is between Preston and Douglas Roads (look for Wells Fargo on your left).
 Turn left (south), and Preston AFG is two blocks down on the left between Luther and Sherry Lanes.
 Covered parking is available in the preceding block.
 Enter glass doors just past CROSSFIT black awning (previously Black-Eyed Pea).
 Take stairs or elevator to 2nd floor.
 Enter glass door at far end of open area, and the first door on left is Al-Anon room.
 (AA, coffee and rest rooms are down the hall.)

-(We are in the same building as the AA group, right next door)
+(We are in the same building as the AA group, the room right next door)

 I was the black sheep of the family...